 “It is important to not live life as if your glass is half full and you know everything that is needed.
 Instead, you should always be like a sponge where you absorb everything that life throws at you.
 It is then that you start seeing positive results and learn to improve yourself in the process.”

 Employee feedback plays a crucial role in ensuring that workers are aligned with their goals.
 Two-way communication is absolutely key to successful employee engagement at the workplace.
-Saahil, who is a part of the top 10 employee engagement thought leaders believes that in the evaluation process, effective use of body language and active listening on the part of both employer and employee would foster better interpersonal connection.
-Another of the latest trends in employee engagement is where employers make workers feel valued and heard by appreciating and recognizing their contribution whilst having a conversation on how performance can be improved.
+Saahil, who is a part of the top 10 employee engagement leaders believes that in the evaluation process, effective use of body language and active listening on the part of both employer and employee would foster better interpersonal connection.
+Another of the latest in employee engagement trends is where employers make workers feel valued and heard by appreciating and recognizing their contribution whilst having a conversation on how performance can be improved.
 This activity of feed-forward brings the two parties on the same page, thus fostering better engagement.

 N - Non-judgemental attitude : Shona Elliott